-TMD 8590 - Internship (1-6)
+TMD 8590 - Internship (3)

 Practicum designed to provide direct, supervised experiences for doctoral students, usually in the areas of the technical specialization.
 The experiences are tailored to provide an opportunity to test and experiment with regard to industry, research organizations, government agencies, and other appropriate experiential ventures associated with technology utilization, transfer, and innovation.
 The area in which the internship is taken will be designated on the student's transcript, i.e., Internship: Quality Systems.
-No more than 6 hours may count toward meeting degree requirements.
-May be repeated.
-Prerequisite(s): Admission to candidacy in the Ph.D. in Technology Management program.
+May be repeated for up to 6 hours.
+Prerequisite(s): Permission of the Program Coordinator.

-TMD 8920 - Field Research Projects (1-3)
+TMD 8920 - Field Research Projects (3)

 Provides opportunity for doctoral students to test a theory or hypothesis in technology or management.
 Field research projects will be designed, conducted, and results evaluated.
-Course may be repeated.
-Prerequisite(s): Admission to candidacy in the Ph.D. in Technology Management program.
+Course may be repeated for up to 6 hours.
+Prerequisite(s): Permission of the Program Coordinator.